dinkelburg/diversdesk/src/content/docs/quickstart_guide.md

 ---

 Hi there! <br>
 Thank you for making it to our quickstart guide!
-We're delighted to have you here.
+We're delighted to have you here. <br>
 Please follow the 5 steps below and right away get started with our software.

 > "Well begun is half done." - Aristotle